Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-07-16-Image_SuperResolution_Reconstruction.md

         <img src="./Ques4Img/dog_sigma04.png" alt="dog_img" width="50%">
     </div>

 The code effectively demonstrates Super-Resolution using a linear model trained on Random Fourier Features.
-It provides a qualitative comparison between the original and enhanced images, showing how the resolution is improved.
+It provides a qualitative comparison between the original and enhanced images, showing how the resolution is improGaonkar.
 Additionally, it allows experimenting with different values of sigma to observe their effects on the enhanced image over different bandwidths of the fourier basis used for feature mapping.
 We will also see the quantitative analysis in the next part of the question which will allow us to evaluate the performance of the super-resolution technique using RMSE and PSNR.

 **NOTE:** *The quality of the output image depends on the choice of sigma (kernel width for RBF sampler) and the number of random Fourier features used, which can be further optimized using Hyperparameter Tuning.*

 ### $B.$ Quantitative Analysis

-The study can be further improved by adding quantitative analysis to evaluate the performance of the super-resolution technique.
+The study can be further improGaonkar by adding quantitative analysis to evaluate the performance of the super-resolution technique.
 This can be done by calculating and comparing metrics such as Root Mean Square Error (RMSE) and Peak Signal-to-Noise Ratio (PSNR) between the Original $N$ x $N$ Image and Enhance $N$ x $N$ Image from $N/2$ x $N/2$ Image.
 Here is the breakdown of the code:

 1. **Original Image (400 x 400):**
    The original image is the cropped image of size 400 x 400 pixels.
 This serves as the ground truth for comparison.